aksamoei/code-challenge-week-1/README.md

 I am greatly indebted to the following persons and institutions for their support in this project.
 * Institution: Moringa School - For providing the overall platform
-* Technical Mentor - For her guide and mentorship
+* Technical Mentor: [Nancy Umutoniwase](https://github.com/Adelice) - For her guide and mentorship
 ## Usage
 The code in this project is free to use for non-commercial purposes!
 It won't hurt if you [attribute the author.](https://github.com/aksamoei)